 40. Use rags for regular cleaning and wiping up spills.

 41. Open the windows in the morning to let in fresh air instead of using something to scent the air.
-In the summer, letting fresh air in your home in the early morning will help cool your house for several more hours each day, so you won't have to run the a/c as many hours.
+In the summer, letting fresh air in your home in the early morning will help cool your house for several more hours each day, so you won't have to run the air conditioner as many hours.